hermangroup/docs/merchants/getting-started.rst

 .. image:: img/gocoin-settings.png
    :width: 550px

-Your customers will now see an option to pay with Dash when completing the checkout process for an order.
+Your customers will now see an option to pay with Historia when completing the checkout process for an order.
 The payment will be processed by GoCoin, and you will receive emails detailing each purchase procedure.
-You can choose how often you want to withdraw your payments, to which Dash address and various other options in the GoCoin administration section.
+You can choose how often you want to withdraw your payments, to which Historia address and various other options in the GoCoin administration section.
 See the `GoCoin Documentation <https://gocoin.com/docs>`_ for more information.